NoEndsNoGains/End-Of-Conflict/CHEAT-SHEET.md

 - **When the horizon was drawn by someone else:** A parent whose voice you internalized, a contract you signed, a court that ruled, a system that set the frame.
 Ask: Who benefits from where the horizon sits?
 Did I accept a map before Eagle flew?

+- **When something is forbidden:** Note whose forbidden it is.
+One party's "irrelevant" is another party's "central."
+The West treats NATO's role in 2008-2014 as closed; Russia treats Ukrainian agency as non-existent.
+Both are "forbidden zones" — but for different parties.

 ---

 ### Eagle checks Eagle

+- What do I say, do, want, hide, miss — or don't want to see?
-- Do I understand what my job is? *(Map the entire terrain — not find truth, not judge, not decide)*
+- Do I understand what my job is? *(Map the entire terrain — not find truth, not judge, not decide, not interpret patterns)*
 - Do I know how to do my job well? *(Fly above the whole field, not only parts I like flying over.
 See the horizon.
 Don't get lost in it.)*
+- If I am a party, whose map am I using?
+Am I mapping the field, or just my side of the fence?
 - Am I an Eagle or a Vulture? *(Vulture only circles for carcasses, hunting the other's faults, not mapping the whole)*
 - Who gave me this job?
 Who told me where the horizon ends? *(The boundaries I accept may have been drawn by someone with interests.
 Who benefits from where I was told not to fly?)*
 ---

 *Eagle passes the map to Bloodhound.*

 ---

-**BLOODHOUND — CHECKs**
+## BLOODHOUND — CHECKs

-**Bloodhound Checks what Eagle Maps**
+### Bloodhound Checks what Eagle Maps

 *Because what is seen isn't always what's true.*

-EAGLE: "Here are the friction points each party claims"
-BLOODHOUND: "Here is what each party says vs. does about those points"
+Bloodhound sniffs the specific battlefields Eagle mapped.
+It doesn't look at the whole field; it puts its nose to the ground at the boundaries.

+**Eagle passes the map.
+Bloodhound verifies:**

+- The battlefields — are they real, or only claimed?
+- The parties — including hidden players
+- The names — strip the label.
+What is the physical action taking place?
+- The forbidden zones — what specific facts exist where Eagle was told not to fly?
+- The "one party left" claim — did they leave, or just change how they fight?

+**For each party (including yourself), Bloodhound asks:**

 - What do they say?
-What do I say?
-- What do they do?
-What do I do?
+What do they do?
 - What do they want?
-What do I want?
-- What are they hiding?
-What am I hiding?
+What are they hiding?
 - What are they missing?
-What am I missing?
-- What don't they want to see?
-What don't I want to see?
+What don't they want to see?
+- What did they omit?
+(The silent action that changed the scent)

-*Because we all Say, Do, Want, Hide, Miss, and Avoid — no exception.*
+*Because we all Say, Do, Want, Hide, Miss, Omit, and Avoid — no exception.*

+---

+### Bloodhound works the terrain

 Bloodhound doesn't care about your story.
 It doesn't care who is the hero or who is the villain.
-It only cares about the scent.
+It treats narrative as a scent trail that often leads AWAY from the action trail.

+**If Eagle says "There is fog here"** — Bloodhound doesn't just look at the fog.
+It walks into it and feels for the furniture.
+It asks for specifics:
+- Not "They are aggressive" — but "They sent three emails after 9 PM"
+- Not "I am supportive" — but "I haven't replied to their request in four days"

-Bloodhound separates the perfume of the narrative from the cold, hard trail of reality.
+**If Eagle says "They call it X, we call it Y"** — Bloodhound strips the perfume of the label to find the sweat of the action:

-If you say, "They were being mean," Bloodhound asks, "What was the specific word they said?"
-If you say, "I did my best," Bloodhound asks, "What was the specific action you took?"
+- Regardless of the name: Are tanks crossing?
+Are people being fired?
+Are voices being raised?

+**If Eagle says "This is forbidden"** — Bloodhound sticks its nose right into that zone:
+- What specifically happened there that makes the scent so strong?
+- Who decided it was forbidden?
+What are they protecting?

+**If Eagle says "One party left the battlefield"** — Bloodhound checks:
+- What are they actually doing now?
+- Did they leave, or just change weapons?

+---

+### Bloodhound's enemy

+Not malice.
+The **Preferred Scent**.

-Bloodhound's enemy isn't malice.
-It's the scent you prefer — the one that confirms your story, the one that makes you right.
-That scent is the one most likely to mislead you.
+The scent you prefer — the one that confirms your story, the one that makes you right — that scent is the one most likely to mislead you.

+If you find a fact that makes you look good, sniff it twice.
+It might be a decoy.

+---

+### Bloodhound checks Bloodhound

+- What do I say, do, want, hide, miss — or don't want to see? *(Bloodhound's method applied to Bloodhound)*
+- Is my nose clogged by my own story?
+- Am I smelling what is actually there, or what I expect to find?
+- Did I verify ALL parties — including hidden players, including myself?
+- Did I walk into the fog, or just note it from the edge?
+- Did I check the forbidden — or accept it without sniffing?
+- Did I track the omissions — the silences, the non-replies, the choices not to act?
+- Am I a Bloodhound or an Inquisitor? *(Inquisitor uses facts as weapons to trap, not trails to follow)*

+---

 > **Note:** Bloodhound's sniff is descriptive, not evaluative.
 That's Owl's job.
 >
 > Bloodhound finds the trail for both sides of the line.
 This is where the ice-cold begins: you must smell your own tracks as clearly as theirs.
->
-> Bloodhound checks Bloodhound: Is my nose clogged by my own story?
-Am I smelling what is actually there, or am I smelling what I expect to find?
->
-> Bloodhound passes the raw scent to Owl.

 ---

-**OWL — JUDGEs**
+*Bloodhound passes the raw scent to Owl.*

+---

+## OWL — JUDGEs

-**Owl Judges what Bloodhound Reports**
+### Owl Judges what Bloodhound Reports

 *Because truth needs a verdict to become useful.*

+Eagle passes the map.
+Bloodhound passes the verified scent.
+Owl sits on the branch and watches both.
+Owl's job is to assign weight.

+**Questions Owl asks to reach a verdict:**

-- Is there anything to judge?
+- Is there anything to judge? (threshold — sometimes the scent leads nowhere)
-- What was violated? (broken — rules, agreements, trust)
+- What was violated? (broken rules, betrayed trust, ignored boundaries)
-- What was concealed? (hidden — facts, motives, truth)
+- What was concealed? (the motives, the Hidden Player's influence, the self-deceptions)
+- What was ignored? (the needs that weren't met, the fears that drove the action)
-- What was ignored? (missed — needs, fears, losses)
+- What was omitted? (the silence that spoke — by all parties, including you)
+- What is the consequence? (if this continues, where does the trail end?)
-- Who is accountable for what?
+- Who is accountable for what? (all parties — including you)
 - What requires no accountability?

 *Focus is not on people.
-Focus is on consequences.*
+Focus is on the mechanics of the collision.*

+---

+### Owl turns on the lights

 Owl's job isn't to be mean.
 It's to turn on the lights.